bplmaps/lmec-main-site/content/articles/processing-place-announcement.md

 A 1988 map detailing from the Weaver Papers highlights this well.
 Produced as part of an effort between the [Executive Office of Environmental Affairs](https://www.mass.gov/orgs/executive-office-of-elder-affairs) and future founding members of [MassGIS](https://www.mass.gov/info-details/about-massgis) and AppGeo, the map provides a risk assessment for select wetlands in advance of the 1992 [Massachusetts Watershed Protection Act (WsPA)](https://www.mass.gov/info-details/watershed-protection-act).
 Focusing on the towns of Sterling and West Boylston, the authors use a [buffer tool](https://gisgeography.com/buffer-tool-gis/)---a classic geoprocessing function---to determine the total area of both protected *and* unprotected open space within 200 and 400 feet buffer zones of Wachusett Reservoir tributaries.

-{{<figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:df660n28c/full/1200,/0/default.jpg" caption="[Wachusett reservoir buffers map from MassGIS](https://collections.leventhalmap.org/search/commonwealth:cr56sd116)" class="figure-center">}}

 {{ Photo of David and Mike in cage }}

 While the map gives us a snapshot in time of two Massachusetts towns and their land use practices, even with a legend, it's not particularly easy to read.
 That doesn't mean it's bad; in fact, it might not even be a map that we're meant to "read" at all.
-Indeed, what is particularly important about this cartographic object are the statistical summaries that accompany each town on the right-hand side: {{<popup img-src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:df660n28c/7429,1911,3659,2534/1200,/0/default.jpg" bib-src="https://collections.leventhalmap.org/search/commonwealth:cr56sd116">}}“Percent of both buffers that remains to be Protected.”{{</popup>}}That number---a value describing the percentage of land near tributaries that has yet to be designated as [legally protected](https://www.mass.gov/info-details/massgis-data-protected-and-recreational-openspace)---is the *real* takeaway here.
+Indeed, what is particularly important about this cartographic object are the statistical summaries that accompany each town on the right-hand side: {{<popup img-src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:df660n28c/7429,1911,3659,2534/1200,/0/default.jpg" bib-src="https://collections.leventhalmap.org/search/commonwealth:cr56sd116">}}“Percent of both buffers that remains to be Protected.”{{</popup>}}

+{{<figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:df660n28c/full/1200,/0/default.jpg" caption="[Wachusett reservoir buffers map](https://collections.leventhalmap.org/search/commonwealth:cr56sd116) from MassGIS (1988), from the Weaver Papers." class="figure-right">}}

+That number---a value describing the percentage of land near tributaries that has yet to be designated as [legally protected](https://www.mass.gov/info-details/massgis-data-protected-and-recreational-openspace)---is the *real* takeaway here.
 The legal protections that the number helped inform are still enforced today, in the form of the Watershed Protection Act, which "regulates land use and activities to protect the drinking water supply of over 3 million people."

 For a long time, maps were regarded as databases in their own right.
 [Urban tax and fire insurance atlases](https://guides.bpl.org/urban-atlases) are a fine example of that: they stored precious information and provided instructions for how users could query it.
 Placed in its context, it's clear that this buffer map of Wachusett tributaries is something different, less a database and more an artifact of spatial statistics.
 The map is just evidence that the number is real.